sayanee/archives/_posts/2007-10-31-how-to-read-company-reports.md

 title: how to read company reports
 ---

-Public listed companies' [annual reports](http://en.wikipedia.org/wiki/Annual_report) are found freely on their websites for their shareholders and they can be pretty long, but i found that browsing through gave an immence view about business and finances.
+Public listed companies' [annual reports](http://en.wikipedia.org/wiki/Annual_report) are found freely on their websites for their shareholders and they can be pretty long, but i found that browsing through gave an immense view about business and finances.
 There must surely be a better way to analyse them...

 - [article 1](http://www.moneychimp.com/articles/financials/fundamentals.htm)
 - [article 2](http://www.zpub.com/sf/arl/arl-read.html)